ReneOlsthoorn/Ground/README.md

 # Ground

 "Ground" aims to be a C/Javascript look-a-like programming language for Windows which allows x86-64 assembly language to be added anywhere in the code.
-Variables in the "Ground" code can easily be accessed in assembly.
+Variables and parameters in the "Ground" code can easily be accessed in assembly due to special symbolic constants which are generated.
+The code that "Ground" generates is poured in an assembly template which can be freely chosen.
+This will result in small .EXE files when the template is chosen wisely.
+There is another reason why the .EXE will remain small: all external code will be loaded at load-time.
+The usage of the known system DLL's is promoted.

-It also keeps the generated .EXE files small.
-Diving into this software will give you knowledge of the x86-64 WIN32 runtime environment, the Portable Executable format and also Compiler Design.
+Diving into this software will give you knowledge of the x86-64 WIN32 runtime environment, the Portable Executable format and Compiler Design.

 The C programming language is 50 years old at this moment.
-It is a nice language to do low-level programming, but nowadays C compilers do not allow the mixing of C and assembly.
+It is a nice language to do low-level programming, but nowadays C compilers do not allow the mixing of C and assembly in the same function.
 The reason is obvious: manual inserted assembly makes optimization of the generated code hard.
-Ground tries to bridge the gap.
-It respects x64 assembly and gives it the proper place : usage in optimized loops.
-For precalculation, the fastest performance is often not needed.
+It used to be possible in Visual Studio to start an assembly block at a random place, but nowadays the entire function must be assembly or C. This creates a distance.
+Ground tries to close this gap.
+It respects x86-64 assembly and gives it the proper place: everywhere.
+However, the fastest performance is often not needed and "Ground" code is much more compact.
+That's why a lot of precalculation code can be done in the Ground language and only the optimized loops can be hand-written x86-64.

+Ground has language constructs like Classes, Groups, Expressions, Statements, Functions, Strings, Floats, etc...
+See file Examples\console.g to see some usage.
 Ground has a reference count system, so garbage collection is automatic.
 This makes string concatenation easier.

-Ground has language constructs like Classes, Groups, Expressions, Statements, Functions, Strings, Floats, etc...
-See the example source_console.g for usage.
-At this moment, you should only use Ground if you understand the compiler, because you might need to fix a shortcoming here and there.
+At this moment, you should only use the Ground language if you understand the compiler, because you might need to fix a shortcoming here and there.

+### Installing Fasm 1.73:
+Ground uses FASM to assemble the generated code.
+Download Fasm at https://flatassembler.net/fasmw17332.zip Set the INCLUDE environment variable to <installation directory>\INCLUDE Add the <installation directory> to the System variables Path variable.

+### Debugging with x64dbg:
+If you want to debug with x64dbg, also assemble FASM's listing.asm into listing.exe and put it in the FASM installation directory.
+Switch on the generateDebugInfo boolean in Program.cs and check if the used x64dbg folder is correct, because Ground will generate a x64dbg database file there.
+After compilation, you can load your .exe in x64dbg and you will see the original sourcecode in the comment column of the debugger.

 ### Details on the memory model in Ground.
 The stack is 512k and is defined at the top of the generated assembly file.